chambits/hris-hp/README.md

 # HRIS - HP

-This project is an Employee Management System built with React, TypeScript, and Material-UI.
-It provides functionalities to manage employee data, including adding, editing, and displaying employee information in a table format.
+HRIS-HP is a Human Resource Information System designed to manage employee data efficiently.
+The initial implementation includes core functionalities like adding, editing, deleting, searching, and filtering employee records.
+The system also features an analytics dashboard with various visualizations, including donut charts, bar charts, and other statistical representations, to provide insights into workforce metrics.

 More details https://bloom-zoo-98d.notion.site/HRIS-HP-196d8896dcab80f18c6ff636638edf6a